 Clipstone Dairy – Clipstone – has a milk vending machine.
 I haven’t used it yet but understand they will sell you a bottle you can reuse but are also quite happy for you to bring along your own bottle to fill.

-Have you shopped packaging free anywhere else locally – please let me know?
-This will be useful to update my chapter of The Zero Waste Travel Companion which is updated from time to time.
-Leighton Buzzard is also coming soon to the Zero Waste App available at the App Store and Google Play.
+Have you shopped packaging free anywhere else locally?
+Please let me know.
+Leighton Buzzard is coming soon to the Zero Waste App available at the App Store and Google Play.

 The Zero Waster’s Travel Companion, aimed at visitors to a range of featured destinations, is an easy to use reference guide to local activities, shops, and restaurants.
 The guide recommends where to buy environmentally friendly products, shop without packaging, donate unused items, or shop secondhand, taking the guesswork out of reducing waste while visiting a new place.
 My home town of Leighton Buzzard features alongside 31 other towns and cities around the world.

 The featured shops in Leighton Buzzard include The House of Coffee, Nature’s Harvest, Stratton’s Butchers, Selections Hardware, Ollie Vees, Oliver Adams Bakers and Pecks Farm as well as a variety of local market stalls.

 The Zero Waster’s Travel Companion has been produced by the Zero Waste Bloggers Network* and is now available in Kindle and epub format at: http://zerowastebloggersnetwork.com

 All proceeds will fund future Zero Waste Blogger’s Network projects to raise environmental awareness and help support the zero waste community.